Frequently Asked Questions:

 Yes, age (no one under 7 or over 80 as a general rule of thumb and can see over the basket while standing), some health limitations.
 Sometimes the landings can be hard – check with your doctor if you are unsure.
 You will be required to sign a certificate stating that you are safe to fly.

 Yes, well behaved dogs, under control and on a leash at all times, are allowed.
 Please pick up after them.

-Tickets are purchased at the Gate on the days of the Festival.
+Admission tickets are purchased in advance on the website or at the Gate on the days of the Festival.

 Is there a charge for parking?